seekintoo/scotty/README.md

 ### /scotty/scotapp

-Perl application that can be run in different "modes"
+Refactored (mostly) the instantiation of a perl application that can be run in different "modes" for modern containers.

+### /scotty/scotapp/scot

+Fork of OG project.

+### /scotty/scotapp/scot/scot-gui

+Working on this r/n!